mzivic7/SystemAutocorrect/README.md

 This script can be run individually or as service on Linux and Windows 10 and 11, on Linux it works with Wayland and X11.
 Aspell package is required on Linux.
 Aspell-win32 is required on Windows.
-If you have any feature suggestion, first check todo at the end of this file, if that feature is not there, open new issue.
-Default toggle ON/OFF key combination is CTRL+SHIFT+E. It can be changed in config.
+Default toggle ON/OFF key combination is CTRL+SHIFT+E.
+Default language cycle key combination is CTRL+SHIFT+R.
+Default blacklist word key combination is CTRL+SHIFT+B.
+To blacklist word, type it, but don't press space, then press key combination.
+Blacklisted words are saved in `blacklist.json` which can be found next to `config.ini`.

 ## Installation
 ### Linux